How to Hire a 1099 Employee

 Once Your 1099 Worker Begins Working for You

-Before your consultant or freelancers begins working for you, make sure you determine whether you will be paying them hourly or on a per-project basis.
-Then, draft a contractor agreement that reflects the nature of the working relationship using words and phrases like “project-basis,” “independent contractor,” and “not an employee.”
-Describe the work that will be done, deadlines and the payment structure.
-Clarify equipment use, confidentiality and ownership rights over any intellectual property that results from the project.
+Before your consultant or freelancer begins working for you, make sure you determine whether you will be paying them hourly or on a per-project basis.
+Then draft a contractor agreement that reflects the nature of the working relationship using words and phrases like “project basis,” “independent contractor,” and “not an employee.”
+Describe the work that will be done, the deadlines, and the payment structure.
+Clarify equipment use, confidentiality, and ownership rights over any intellectual property that results from the project.
 Finally, make sure to include a termination clause.

 If you hire 1099 workers directly, rather than through an employment agency, you will need to set up the following IRS paperwork:

 - W-9 form

 - 1099-NEC form